kclimb/asl-scripts/README.md

 4/9/2019:
 Available in LiveSplit.

 Planned development complete.
-Message me about bugs/requests.
+Message me or write an issue about bugs/requests.

 ## Treasure in the Royal Tower